swseverance/core/tutorials/guides/02_react/react.md

 ### 4.3.
 Creating Streams and Publishing Data

 Next, you will create an Interop stream from the **Stocks** app to which new stock prices will be published at a set interval.
-The **Stocks** and the **Stock Details** apps will subscribe to that stream to show real time stock price updates.
+The **Stocks** and the **Stock Details** apps will subscribe to that stream to show real-time stock price updates.
 The prices will be generated by the predefined `publishInstrumentPrice()` function in the `glue.js` file of the **Stocks** app.

 Go to the `glue.js` file of the **Stocks** app and define a callback that will create the Interop stream.
 The [createStream()](../../reference/glue/latest/interop/index.html#!API-createStream) method returns a `Stream` object which will be passed to the `publishInstrumentPrice()` handler: